roukell/trillo/README.md

 # Trillo
 ## Description
   Trillo is one of the study projects in Jonas Schmedtmann's Advanced CSS and Sass course.
+  The main focus of the project is to master flexbox.
   It is gradually built throughout the class.

   ## Deployed application